whyboris/utilitarianism.net/content/glossary.md

 Though occasions where sacrificing your own life is the best thing to do are rare, utilitarianism is still very demanding in the world today.
 For example, by[donating to a highly effective global health charity](/acting-on-utilitarianism#charitable-giving), you can save a child’s life for just a few thousand dollars.[^11] As long as such donations benefit others more than a few thousand dollars would benefit yourself—as they almost certainly do, if you are a typical citizen of an affluent country—you ought to donate.
 Indeed, you likely ought to donate the majority of your lifetime income.

-As well as requiring very significant donations, utilitarianism claims that you ought to[choose whatever career will most benefit others](/acting-on-utilitarianism#career-choice), too.
+As well as requiring very significant donations, utilitarianism claims that you ought to [choose whatever career will most benefit others](/acting-on-utilitarianism#career-choice), too.
 This might involve non-profit work, conducting important research, or going into politics or advocacy.

 See also: [Demandingness Objection to Utilitarianism](/objections-to-utilitarianism/demandingness)